junwai/Game/Game Rules.md

 Grand Master(4): +1 Common Special, +1 Elite Special
 + Elite:
-    * Crumple: Gain +3 Range and Piercing for your next Attack.
+    * Crumple: Gain +3 Range, Piercing, and Wounding for your next Attack.
 Special
-+ Alternative Recruit: You may recruit a Savant instead of a Common.
++ Alternative Recruit: You may recruit a Savant on your turn.
 Max 1.
 Special

 |Savant||
 |------------||